-Renovating your home is easier than ever with Aspen White Polished Marble Tiles.
+Renovating your home is easier than ever with Aspen White Polished Marble Tile.
 From bathrooms to kitchens, you can make any location look perfect.
 Marble is a material that has been used by the rich and powerful for centuries.
 The ancients, like Egypt's Pharaohs had marble in their tombs to show off how much they could afford.
 If you're looking for exclusivity then Marble Tiles might be just what your home needs.
 Marble offers many decorating options, which can help you achieve that luxurious feel at home without the hefty price tag.
-The polished surface of Aspen White Polished Marble Tilesis the perfect solution for a glamorous, reflective look.
+The polished surface of Aspen White Polished Marble Tileis the perfect solution for a glamorous, reflective look.
 The White Marble is an elegant choice for any space.
 It will accentuate the beauty of your tiles while adding character to your design scheme..

 For a modern and stylish look, there are many options from floor to wall tiles with matching mosaics that give your home the perfect finishing touch.
 The size of this product 24x24x3/4.
 You can use the site search to find a different size of this product - we've got it all!

 Natural stones are products of nature, and no two pieces are exactly alike.
 These codes are intended as a general guide to how much variation in color, movement, and veining can be expected.
 All natural stones have unique natural variations and inclusions that are impossible to show in a photograph or sample.
 For this reason, all stone should be unpacked and inspected prior to installation, as Country Floors cannot accept claims for variation in any stone after install.

 Get the most out of your Country Floors product by following these helpful instructions for installing floor tile.
 A Few Dos & Don’ts